Online conspiracy theories flourish after Iowa caucus fiasco

 As the delay of final results continued into Tuesday, social media users spread theories of complex schemes that were deployed to keep the results hidden in order undermine certain Democratic candidates such as Sen. Bernie Sanders.
 Many of the tweets suggested the Democratic Party or the Democratic National Convention intentionally bungled the caucus results, even though the Iowa Democratic Party administered Monday’s caucus.

-“Iowa is just the start guys,” wrote one Twitter user, who has a profile picture of himself in a Bernie Sanders t-shirt.
+“Iowa is just the start guys,” wrote one Twitter user, who has a profile picture of himself in a Sanders T-shirt.
 “The Democratic Party will not allow Bernie to win.”

 The online conspiracy theories, in some cases, were based on easily debunked or misleading claims.